Now leaving ThriventFunds.com

 If you’re asked to use a script to sell a product, try to make it your own.
 Read it in your head a few times.
 Then read it aloud while recording it into your smart phone.
 It could be about your firm, the approach that you take as a financial professional, or an elevator pitch.

 Replay the audio.
-What words or phrases work for you and which ones don’t?
 If there’s anything that you feel uncomfortable saying, then cross it out and replace it with words or phrases that resonate with you.
-As long as the framework, meaning and integrity of the script stay intact, you’re good to go.
-I bet your results will be better, too.
+If the framework, meaning and integrity of the script stay intact, you’re good to go.

 As you rehearse, make the script your own.
 Use your own words, timing and gestures.
 You could recite the original script word for word, but if you make it your own, you may be able to make a better connection with your prospects, which should lead to more sales.